agile-hw/hw4/README.md

 ### Input/Output Behavior
 Performing a matrix multiplication will go through the following steps:
-* _Idle_ - the MatMul module indicates it is idle (ready to accept work) with `io.in.ready` set high
+* _Idle_ - the MatMulMC module indicates it is idle (ready to accept work) with `io.in.ready` set high
 * _Loading a matrix in_ - the user sets `io.in.valid` to high to indicate the availability of work.
-When `io.in.valid` and `io.in.ready` are high the same cycle, the next cycle starts the loading process for the input matrices.
+When `io.in.valid` and `io.in.ready` are high the same cycle, the _next cycle_ starts the loading process for the input matrices.
 The matrices are read in over `cyclesPerTransfer` cycles in a row-major order (via `io.in.bits.aBlock` and `io.in.bits.bBlock`).
-You can assume the amount transfered in a cycle is never greater than a row (may be less).
+You can assume the amount transfered in a cycle is never greater than a row.
+If the transfer amount is less than a row, it will evenly divide the row size.
-* _Multiplying the matrices_ - once the matrices are loaded in, the MatMul unit immediately starts performing the matrix multiplication
+* _Multiplying the matrices_ - once the matrices are loaded in, the MatMulMC unit immediately starts performing the matrix multiplication
-* _Output the result_ - as soon as the multiplication finishes, the MatMul unit outputs the product matrix over `cyclesPerTransfer` (via `io.outBlock.bits`) cycles while asserting `io.outBlock.valid`
+* _Output the result_ - as soon as the multiplication finishes, the MatMulMC unit outputs the product matrix over `cyclesPerTransfer` (via `io.outBlock.bits`) cycles while asserting `io.outBlock.valid`.
+Please note, in some cases (e.g. single output element), the output will be transferred in fewer than `cyclesPerTransfer` cycles.
+As soon as the transfer is complete (even if less than `cyclesPerTransfer` cycles), the system should be ready to take a new problem and indicate that by setting `io.in.ready`.
-* _Change from Problem2_ - MatMulMC should only have `io.outBlock.valid` set high while it is streaming out the product matrix over `cyclesPerTransfer` cycles.
+* _Change from Problem 2_ - MatMulMC should only have `io.outBlock.valid` set high while it is streaming out the product matrix over `cyclesPerTransfer` cycles.
 Otherwise `io.outBlock.valid` should be low.

 ### Tips
 * To keep your design organized, avoid repetition, and ease unit testing, you may want to consider making submodules or even Scala functions to encapsulate commonly performed operations.
 For example, can you see a way to share code for loading in the two input matrices?